Hair Thinning at The Front: Why & What to Do

 It takes around 2 months of consistent use before you will notice the effects of Regaine.
 Although starting treatment may result in hair shedding, this is normal, and healthy.
 The medication is beginning to improve the health of hair follicles, and older, weaker hair may fall out as a result.
 From around 3-4 months, many men notice that hairs are appearing to look thicker and that their hair has a fuller effect.
 Whilst this is the general consensus, everyone has a different rate of hair growth, and it may take slightly longer before you see results.

 One should never underestimate the benefits of good old-fashioned head rub.
-Consistent scalp massages can increase blood flow to the hair follicles along the front of your head, which stimulates healthy hair growth.
+Consistent scalp massages can increase blood flow along the front of your head, which stimulates hair growth.

 Begin by massaging the skin at the base of your scalp and slowly work your way up and through your hair.
 Apply moderate pressure for thirty second intervals, followed by thirty seconds of rest.
 Once you’ve become accustomed to the cadence of the massage, you — or the individual kind enough to assist you with the scalp massage — can experiment with different pressures and durations.